Rick712/foresters-theme/README.md

 ## Plugins
 The theme uses the current plugins (plugin files not included in repository, ask the contributor for the .zip):

-- Advanced Custom Fields (required)
+- Advanced Custom Fields Pro (required)

 An export of the custom fields can be found in the root directory of the repository